-Johan Duijck (b.1954) is a multi-talented musician: he is a choir conductor, composer, pianist and teacher.
-He has become internationally renowned through conducting the Vlaams Radiokoor, the Academy of St Martin's in the Fields (London), the World Youth Choir and the Gents Madrigaalkoor.
-The most important chamber and radio choirs throughout Europe and Latin America often invite him to be a guest-conductor.
-He sits on many juries for international conductors' courses and choir festivals.
+Johan Duijck reveals an artistic versatility as a choir conductor, composer, pianist and teacher.
+He has become internationally renowned as director of the Flemish Radio Choir, the Academy of St. Martin in the Fields Chorus (London), the World Youth Choir and the Ghent Madrigal Choir.
+Leading chamber and radio choirs throughout Europe and Latin America often invite him to be a guest-conductor.
+He regularly appears in masterclasses and juries for international choir festivals.

-Not only does Johan Duijck conduct and compose, he also enjoys his first love: the piano.
-He graduated at the famous Queen Elisabeth Music Chapel (Brussels) and won the Günther, Pro Civitate, Tenuto, Olin and Lefranc prizes.
-In his recitals he combines famous works with forgotten gems and original discoveries.
+Not only does Johan Duijck conduct and compose, he also greatly enjoys his first love: the piano.
+He graduated at the world-famous Queen Elisabeth Music Chapel and won the prizes Günther, Pro Civitate, Tenuto, Ollin and Lefranc.
+In his recitals (‘from Bach to Ugró’), masterpieces from the music literature are alternated with forgotten gems and original finds.